openshift-labs/learn-katacoda/subsystems/container-internals-lab-2.0-part-1/intro.md

 - Draw a diagram showing how the Linux kernel, services and daemons work together to create and deploy containers
 - Internalize how the architecture of the kernel and supporting services affect security and performance
 - Explain the API interactions of daemons and the host kernel to create isolated processes
-- Command the nomenclature necessary to technically discuss container repositories, image layers, tags, registry server and other components
+- Command the nomenclature necessary to technically discuss the basics of the single and multi-host toolchain

 ## Outline